pkshahid/Python-Text-to-Speech/README.md

 How to use:
 1. Run python main.py in your terminal
-2. Input the text you want to convert to speech
+2. Input the text you want to convert to speech.

 All Done! :)